Created by Kristoffer Magnusson

 Type I and Type II errors, β, α, p-values, power and effect sizes – the ritual of null hypothesis significance testing contains many strange concepts.

 The visualization will show that "power" and "Type II error" is "-" when d is set to zero.
 However, the Type I error rate implies that a certain amount of tests will reject H0.
 It is tempting to also say that this ratio is the test's "power", and frequently textbooks and software do just that.
 Some sources also say that power is zero when H0 is equal to Ha.
-Both claims are incorrect, power is not defined when the estimated effect is an element of H0's parameter space.
+My view is that power is not defined when the assumed effect is an element of H0's parameter space.
 When this is the case, the power function returns α, and therefore "power" is undefined.
 So even though the power function says 5 % of the tests will reject the null, it does not make sense to talk about "power" here.
 This also implies that as Ha approaches H0 power will approach α for small values of d.
 As a result the slider for "power" isn't allowed to be equal to or less than α.

 Here are some recommended books that discuss the issues of NHST.

 I am deeply skeptical about the current use of significance tests.
 The following quotes might spark your interest in the controversies surrounding NHST.

 "What's wrong with [null hypothesis significance testing]?
 Well, among many other things, it does not tell us what we want to know, and we so much want to know what we want to know that, out of desperation, we nevertheless believe that it does!"